emrp/emrp2018_Moers_Trashbins/DatabaseSetup.md

 ![alt text][classDiagram]

 [classDiagram]: /pictures/database/ClassDiagram.png "Class diagram"

+The same can be replicated using the steps described above.

 ## Rename a file

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.